Snowflake-Labs/terraform-provider-snowflake/docs/resources/execute.md

 page_title: "snowflake_execute Resource - terraform-provider-snowflake"
 subcategory: ""
 description: |-
-  Experimental resource allowing execution of ANY SQL statement.
+  Resource allowing execution of ANY SQL statement.
 It may destroy resources if used incorrectly.
 It may behave incorrectly combined with other resources.
 Use at your own risk.
 ---

 # snowflake_execute (Resource)